FirelyTeam/firely-docs/mappingengine/featureslist/supportedfeatures.rst

       TransformPatient(src, patient), TransformPatientPostHandler(src, patient, bundle);
   }

-Here TransformPatient is called first followed by TransformPatientPostHandler, allowing to refine the created Patient resource or to use it's content in another resource mapping.
+Here TransformPatient is called first followed by TransformPatientPostHandler, allowing to refine the created Patient resource or to use its content in another resource mapping.

 Transformation functions
 ------------------------